w3c/testtwf-website/docs/github-101.md

     browse them on [github.com][github] and see the full history of contributions there.

+<a name="upstream"></a>
 ## Configure Remote / Upstream
 Synchronizing your forked repository with the W3C repository will enable you to keep your forked local copy up-to-date with the latest commits in the W3C repository.

 1. On the command line, navigate to to the directory where your forked copy of the repository is located.

 2. Make sure that you are on the master branch.
 This will  be the case if you just forked, otherwise switch to master.

     $ git checkout master

 3. Next, add the remote of the repository your forked.
 This assigns the original repository to a remote called "upstream"

     If you forked the [Web Platform Tests repository][main-repo]: